Sprott Physical Bullion Trusts

 7) Potential to Trade at a Premium to Net Asset Value

-Because of their unique features and favourable tax treatment, units of the Trusts have the potential to trade at a premium to their net asset value.
+Because of their unique features and favourable tax treatment, the Trusts have the potential to trade at a premium to their net asset values.
 This offers investors a unique opportunity to profit from higher bullion prices as well as any market price increases relative to the NAV.
 The Trusts may also trade at a discount.

 * The information provided is general in nature and is provided with the understanding that it may not be relied upon as, nor considered to be, the rendering or tax, legal, accounting or professional advice.
 Readers should consult with their own accountants and/or lawyers for advice on the specific circumstances before taking any action.